DJTurnschuh/NZ_Eup_Pack/README.md

 **Thanks for downloading and checking out my Ultimate NZ EUP Pack!**

-After checking out many GTA 5 mods and FiveM servers, stumbling across NZ EUP packs that were either exclusive to the server they were on, or hidden behind a ridiculous pay wall, to then finding a few packs readily available for free but severely lacking female outfits, I decided to painstakingly take it upon myself to retexture and bring NZ Police, Fire ***and*** St Johns' Ambulance outfits, to Los Santos.
+After checking out many GTA 5 mods and FiveM servers, stumbling across NZ EUP packs that were either exclusive to the server they were on, or hidden behind a ridiculous pay wall, to then finding a few packs readily available for free but severely lacking female outfits, I decided to painstakingly take it upon myself to retexture and bring NZ Police, Fire ***and*** St Johns' Ambulance outfits, to Los Santos, all in one pack.
 You're welcome 😎

+This pack does not replace original clothing items, but rather add them as an add-on after the latest set of DLC clothing by Rockstar.
+This will vary depending on your FiveM gamebuild *

 ---------------------------------------